show-me-code/deepflame-dev/README.md

 Detailed guide for installation and tutorials is available on [our documentation website](https://deepflame.deepmodeling.com).

 ## Features
-New in v1.3.0 (2023/12/29):
+New in v1.3.0 (2023/12/30):
 - Complete the full-loop GPU implementation of the `dfLowMachFoam` solver, enabling efficient execution of all computations on GPU
-- Introduce `DF-ODENet` model, which utilizes sampling from typical combustion simulation benchmarks to reduce training costs and improve computational efficiency
+- Introduce `DF-ODENet` model, which utilizes sampling from canonical combustion simulation configurations to reduce training costs and improve computational efficiency
 - Support Large Eddy Simulation (LES) and two-phase combustion simulation capabilities
 - Expand the `flareFGM` table to six dimensions and add support for neural network replacement of certain physical quantities in the new six-dimensional `flareFGM` table
 - Support multi-GPU and multi-processor execution through the `DeepFGM` neural network interface